TrueFiEng/Waffle/README.md

 ## Running tests
-Note: To make end to end test pass, you need to:
+Note: To make end-to-end test pass, you need to:
-* have docker installed, up and running
+* have Docker installed, up and running
 * have native solidity 0.5.* installed

 To run tests type: